grails-plugins/grails-resources/README.txt

 * Provides a uniform resource API that other plugins can use to prevent duplication of resources in pages

+* Support for rendering external JS resources at end of page instead of inline

+* DSL to define resources

+* Detect ?debugResources var in request params of *Referer* and use clean non-processed resources (sourceUrl) for that request

 Will also soon:

 * Add linkOverride mechanism